-Provenance Hollister T. Sprague, Seattle [date and mode of acquisition unknown]; Seattle Art Museum, 1986, by bequest; Important American Painting, Drawings, and Sculpture sale, Christie's, New York, May 16, 2012, Lot 19; Walters Art Museum, 2012, by purchase.
+Provenance Hollister T. Sprague, Seattle; by bequest to Seattle Art Museum, 1986; Important American Painting, Drawings, and Sculpture Sale, Christie's, New York, May 16 2012, lot 19; purchased by Walters Art Museum, 2012.

 Inscriptions [Signature] Bottom left: HO Tanner

 Credit Museum purchase with funds provided through the bequest of Laura Delano Eastman by exchange, 2012

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License